subinjoshua/Insurance_Data_Project/README.md

 <a name="conclusion"></a>
 ### Conclusion

-We believe our final model provides us enough prediction accuracy to implement the life insurance premium increase.
-We are aiming to perform this increase as a function of YPLL predictions scaled to the population size.
+I believe our final model provides us enough prediction accuracy to implement the life insurance premium increase.
+I am aiming to perform this increase as a function of YPLL predictions scaled to the population size.
 This model should allow us not only to increase our revenues but to shift towards a more risk-adjusted revenue approach which we can replicate in the future.